RiccardoJS/chat-group-mobile-web-socket.io-react/README.md

 yarn start
 ```

-Point the mobile devices to :   **http://your.server.ip.address:3000**
+Connect your devices to the same network of your server/computer and point the mobile devices to :   **http://your.server.ip.address:3000**

 **If you want to modify the client/react side, after you'll need a rebuild before starting again the server:**